MirkoLouis/DTS-Prototype/PROJECT_OVERVIEW.md

     - **Responsive Dashboard Layouts:** All main tables (`/intake`, `/tasks`, `/integrity-monitor`) automatically switch to a user-friendly card view on mobile devices.
     - **Copy Hash Functionality:** Hashes on the Integrity Monitor can be easily copied to the clipboard.
     - **Consistent Scrollbar:** A always-visible vertical scrollbar provides visual consistency across pages.

+## 4. Automated System Maintenance

+To ensure database health and prevent the accumulation of stale data, the system includes automated maintenance tasks.

+### 4.1.
+Pruning Pending Documents

+- **Implementation:** `app/Console/Commands/PrunePendingDocuments.php` scheduled in `routes/console.php`.
+- **Mechanism:** A scheduled Artisan command, `documents:prune-pending`, runs daily.
+This command automatically finds and deletes any documents that have remained in the `pending` status for more than two weeks.
+- **Benefit:** This prevents the database from being cluttered with abandoned document requests that were never processed, ensuring the system remains efficient.